peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-attestations.md

 Host: issuer.example.org
 Content-Type: application/json

-{ "credential_pop" : [$CredentialPoPJWT, $CredentialPoPCWT, ... ] }
+"status_assertion_requests" : ["${base64url(json({typ: (some pop for status-assertion)+jwt, ...}))}.payload.signature", ... ]
 ~~~

-Given that the Wallet may request one or more Status Attestations from the same Credential Issuer, the `credential_pop` parameter is subject to the following specification:
+Given that the Wallet may request one or more Status Attestations from the same Credential Issuer,
+the `status_assertion_requests` parameter is subject to the following specification:
-- credential_pop: REQUIRED.
-It MUST be implemented as an array of strings, where each string represents a Digital Credential proof of possession.
+- Status_assertion_requests: REQUIRED.
+It MUST be implemented as an array of strings,
+where each string represents a Digital Credential proof of possession
+- The position of each `$StatusAssertionRequest` object
+within the array MUST match the same position in the subsequent response.

 To validate that the Wallet Instance is entitled to request its Status Assertion,
 the following requirements MUST be satisfied:

-- The Credential Issuer MUST verify the signature of all elements in the `credential_pop` object using the public key contained within the Digital Credential where the `credential_pop` is referred to;
+- The Credential Issuer MUST verify the signature of all elements in the `status_assertion_requests` object
+using the public key contained within the Digital Credential where the `status_assertion_requests` is referred to;
-- the Credential Issuer MUST verify that it is the legitimate Issuer of the Digital Credential to which the `credential_pop` refers.
+- the Credential Issuer MUST verify that it is the legitimate Issuer of the Digital Credential
+to which the `status_assertion_requests` refers.

-The technical and details about the `credential_pop` object
+The technical and details about the `status_assertion_requests` object
 are defined in the next section.

 ## Status Assertion Request Errors